 Welcome to my personal JDRF Walk to Cure Diabetes fundraising page!

 I'll be taking part in this year's Walk to raise funds for the millions of people living with and affected by type 1 diabetes (T1D).
-The money I raise will help JDRF fund critical research to progressively remove the impact of T1D from people's lives until no one has to fear developing the disease.
+The money I raise will help JDRF fund critical research to progressively remove the impact of T1D from people's lives, like mine, until no one has to fear developing the disease.

 JDRF is the largest nongovernmental funder of T1D research and the only global organization with a strategic research plan to fight T1D.
 This science is complex and costly, and every dollar JDRF is able to direct toward research comes from donors like you.